 Financial support for Researchers or Innovators (with a primary affiliation to an institution located in a COST Full or Cooperating Member country or from a COST Near Neighbour Country) to foster collaboration in a virtual setting, to exchange knowledge, learn new techniques, etc.

-This Grant can be approved 6 times for a of EUR 1,500 each.
+The maximum amount is up to EUR 1,500 for each grant.
 If you are taking the lead ,e.g. in your Working Group, in planning or performing an activity in a virtual environment, contributing to the objectives and deliverables of the Action, you can be granted for this work.
 Examples of work which can be granted are:

 - Setting up a Survey among Action members to coordinate the discussion for protocols or preparing questionnaires